MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 1. Use the Access Reviews API
 1. Monitor access reviews

-To view the complete how-to guide, see [Enact access reviews](~/id-governance/deploy-access-reviews.md).
+To view the complete how-to guide, see [Plan a Microsoft Entra access reviews deployment](~/id-governance/deploy-access-reviews.md).

-### Step 3: Utilize Internet Access provisions
+### Step 3: Secure access to the internet

 Microsoft Entra Internet Access protects enterprise users and managed devices from malicious internet traffic and malware infection concerns all companies.
 Using the Secure Web Gateway functionality enables you to block traffic based on web categories, and a fully qualified domain name (FQDN), by integrating with Microsoft Entra Conditional Access.